 Useful Add-on Points Basis Conversation :

 We have domain experts in different areas, you are matched basis the person who is best equipped to help you.
-Our team goes through rigorous training each year and directly connect with admission officers at top schools.
+Our team goes through rigorous training each year .and directly connect with admission officers at top schools.

-Please review each counselor’s profile on our website for more details.
+Please review each counsellor’s profile on our website for more details.
 Everyone on our team is an expert and has graduated from top tier schools and over the years has assisted many students in reaching top tier schools.

 All our counsellors are seasoned experts and have undergone rigorous training to meet ReachIvy’s processes.
 We follow a strong filtration process at ReachIvy to ensure only the best work with our students.

 2] Do I get to select my counsellor?
 What if I am not happy with the Counsellor you have assigned to me?
+I only want to work with XX counsellor.

 Everyone on our team is an expert and has graduated from top tier schools and over the years has assisted many students in reaching top tier schools.
-Rest assured <name of student>, regardless of your individual counselor the deliverables from ReachIvy remain the same.
-Please review each counselor’s profile on the website for more details.
+Rest assured <name of student>, regardless of your individual counsellor the deliverables from ReachIvy remain the same.
+Please review each counsellor’s profile on the website for more details.
 We have domain experts for each degree; we will connect you to a counsellor that suits your particular need after reviewing your profile!

 It does not make sense for you to select a counsellor based on your preference, because we do the profile matching post detailed team discussions.
 Each student gets a counsellor who is best suited to help, given the Counsellor’s experience, knowledge, and expertise in the field of study you are interested in.
 Given this strategic approach, till date, we’ve not faced a situation where a student is unhappy with the counsellor assigned to him/her.
 You’ll later come back to thank me for choosing the right counsellor, because we totally understand your needs and the counsellor’s background, so it’s best you leave that decision to us!
 J

+Note: We never commit to any student for a specific counsellor.
+Only if the student insists, we can check with Ops team first and then let them know.

 3] How will the counsellor be matched to me?